-Academic Council recommends policy relating to academic governance, pursuant to Section 47 of the Post-Secondary Learning Act of Alberta and in accordance with the powers outlined in RDC's Academic Council Constitution.
+All academic policies are approved by the President on recommendation from Academic Council.
+Academic Council recommends policy relating to academic governance, pursuant to Section 47 of the Post-Secondary Learning Act of Alberta and in accordance with the powers outlined in the Academic Council Constitution.